PenFed Credit Union mortgage review

 - Available nationwide.
-PenFed serves all 50 states, plus Washington DC, Guam, Puerto Rico and Okinawa, Japan.
+PenFed serves all 50 states, plus District of Columbia, Guam, Puerto Rico and Okinawa, Japan.

 - Free 60-day rate lock.
 For most loans, PenFed locks your interest rate for 60 days.
-That means you’re locked in regardless if the rates go up or down.
+That means you’re locked in regardless of rate changes.

 - First-time home buyer options.
-Although PenFed doesn’t offer FHA loans, its First Time Buyer Advantage and HomeReady programs offer low down payments.
+PenFed’s First Time Buyer Advantage and HomeReady programs offer low down payments.

 - Branches are scattered.
 PenFed Credit Union doesn’t have branches in every state.
 It may be difficult to find in-person customer support, depending on where you live.